Nafiz43/ReACTive/README.md

 ## Getting Started

-To use ReACTive, follow these steps:
+To use ReACTive, open [this](https://nafiz43.github.io/ReACT_V2/) in your web browser.

-1. Clone the repository: `git clone https://github.com/your-username/reactive.git`
-2. Install the necessary dependencies: `pip install -r requirements.txt`
-3. Run the application: `python app.py`
-4. Open your web browser and navigate to `http://localhost:5000`

 ## Contributing